sdex/AndroidIDeditorV2/README.md

 The link to download the app will be sent to the specified email.

-Or subscribe to the Telegram channel:
+Or subscribe to the Telegram channel and download the app:
 - [open Telegram channel](https://t.me/+9y7jJGS5NM5iMTgy)

 ## Demo app